assylbek-saduakhassov-qlub/event-processor-ipc/README.md

 ## Event Log Format

 The `events_log.txt` file simulates a log of system events.
 Each line in the log corresponds to a specific event type and contains relevant information such as process IDs, memory size, file paths, or user details.
-The events are formatted as follows: